OpenFLUID/openfluid/README.md

     make
     cpack

-Detailed informations about building OpenFLUID from sources for Linux and Windows systems are available on the community site: http://www.openfluid-project.org/community/index.php/How_to_build_OpenFLUID
+Detailed informations about building OpenFLUID from sources for Linux, Windows and macOS systems are available on the community site: http://www.openfluid-project.org/community/index.php/How_to_build_OpenFLUID